Last Updated on November 22, 2020 by Oddmund Groette

 - The oil price has plummeted and this means oil companies cut a lot in CAPEX and spending.
 This will somewhat spill over to Bouvet and their 28% dependency of the oil sector.

 I like the business, management has skin in the game, the runway is still long, valuation is fair and they have developed some scale in Norway.
 The biggest question mark for me is how long CEO Sverre Hurum will continue.
-I suspect he has been instrumental for Bouvet’s growth.
+I suspect he has been instrumental in Bouvet’s growth.

 All the positives aside, I still prefer Accenture over Bouvet, mainly because of the global scale of Accenture (I will do a write-up of Accenture later).
-Why invest in your second best idea when you can invest in the best?
+Why invest in your second-best idea when you can invest in the best?
 Nevertheless, I’m willing to buy more of Bouvet if the price drops below 400 NOK (because of the valuation).

 Disclosure: I am not a financial advisor.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are my opinion – they are not suggestions to buy or sell any securities.